sarangunasekaran/housing-price-prediction-mle/README.md

 In the end, the data scientist uses this new technique to predict median house values in Californian districts with more accuracy than before.

 Note: The idea of narrating the project in a storyplot is to quickly identify the importance of the project and it will be helpful to remember.
+Hope this helps :)